Hazardous Materials Management

 Hazardous materials disposal is governed by strict local, provincial and federal regulations.
 HSE manages and handles hazardous materials generated on campus in accordance with these regulations.
 By following the policies and procedures found on this website, the University will ensure compliance with regulatory requirements, UBC Policies and best management practices.
 For hazardous materials spills please view the Hazardous Materials Spills Procedures.

 Laboratory wastes and hazardous materials generated by the University through research, academic and operational activities are consolidated, recycled, re-used, neutralized or disposed.
 The Laboratory Pollution Prevention and Waste Management Manual was created to assist the University community in the handling, management and reduction of wastes in the laboratory.

 For hazardous materials pickup complete an online request via the Hazardous Waste Inventory System (HWIS).

 The HWIS is an online system for hazardous waste generators to submit hazardous wastes for pick up and disposal.

 - Chemical waste tag – Hazardous Materials Disposal Tag 2018.

 - Biological waste tag – Colour or Black & White.

 See specific disposal procedures for the hazardous chemical material listed below.
-For other hazardous chemical material disposal procedures contact the RMS office at firstname.lastname@example.org or (250)807-8656:
+For other hazardous chemical material disposal procedures contact the HSE office at firstname.lastname@example.org or (250)807-8656: